cysterio/cysterio/README.md

 # CLASS 11 2023-24
-This repository contains the yearbook and projects for Class 11 2023-24 (Computer Science).
+This repository contains the yearbook and projects of Class 11 2023-24 (Computer Science).
 By issuing a pull request to this repository, you can request to be added to the Class of 2023-24 .

 ## Privacy Notice 👀
 Consider that all the information that you add to this repository will be publicly available.

-- If you don't feel comfortable with displaying your full name, you can include a short name or nickname instead but the roll number is must.
+- If you don't feel comfortable with displaying your full name, you can include a short name or nickname instead but the roll number, class and section is must.

 # Add yourself to Yearbook 🏫